Yaxit/yaxit.github.io/content/posts/0001_tinyssimoradar/index.md

 In a nutshell, this is how **TinyssimoRadar: In-Ear Hand Gesture Recognition with Ultra-Low Power mmWave Radars** came to life.

 ### TinyssimoWhat?
 The idea behind this project was as simple as it was fascinating: making our interactions with devices more natural and intuitive.
 Picture this: instead of fumbling around with buttons or touchscreens, you can simply wave your hand to control your gadgets.
 Potentially you could even control you devices with subtle finger gestures.
-Some applications could indeed benefit more than others from such type of interface, but at least this was the oveall vision.
+Some applications could indeed benefit more than others from such type of interface, but at least this was the overall vision.
 In general, though, the core idea was to explore in more details the potential of mmWave radars for this kind of task, and what could be built on top of this technology.
 This idea was most notably explored by Google in 2015 with their relatively notorious *Project Soli* ([here's a video](https://www.youtube.com/watch?v=0QNiZfSsPc0) in case you missed it).